bbc/gel-test-docs/act/headings.md

 Headings provide a semantic and visual hierarchical structure to a document.

-This rule tests that pages have a heading structure meets the requirement of BBC GEL Headings.
+This rule tests that pages have a heading structure that meets the requirements of BBC GEL Headings.

 ## Rule Type